gmihaila/unt_hpc/python/machine_learning/multi_gpu.md

 ## Keras with multi GPU

+### NOTE: Keras will use1 GPU by default if it's properly installed!

 If you want to use certain GPU's, specify the name of GPUs you want to use.